Tom Tancredo 2008 presidential campaign: Campaign development

 On August 31, Tancredo shifted momentarily to a new issue.
-On the two-year anniversary of the landfall of Hurricane Katrina in New Orleans, he called for funds to be withdrawn and federal aid be cut off for the recovery effort.
+On the second anniversary of the landfall of Hurricane Katrina in New Orleans, he called for funds to be withdrawn and federal aid be cut off for the recovery effort.
 He remarked that it was time, "the taxpayer gravy train left the New Orleans station."
 The move was perhaps a step for the candidate to woo fiscal conservatives and advocates for states' rights, commenting that "at some point, state and local officials and individuals have got to step up to the plate and take some initiative, the mentality that people can wait around indefinitely for the federal taxpayer to solve all their worldly problems has got to come to an end."

 In September Tancredo participated in two debates which received much media attention for the decisions of top tiered candidates to not participate in them.
 He attended the Values Voters Debate in Fort Lauderdale, Florida on September 17, 2007.
 In the straw poll that followed, Tancredo came in seventh place with 2% of the vote.
 Mike Huckabee won the straw poll with 63%.
 Tancredo also appeared at the Black Caucus Debate on September 27 at Baltimore, Maryland which aired on PBS.
-During this debate he commented that the economic differences between African-Americans and Anglo-Americans have "nothing to do with race."
+During this debate he commented that the economic differences between African Americans and Anglo-Americans have "nothing to do with race."
 He also discussed illegal immigration.

 On September 25, Tancredo became the first presidential candidate to be interviewed on Wikinews.
 He discussed gay issues, immigration, and federalism among others.
 When asked who he would back if he had to support a Democratic Party candidate for president, Tancredo chose Senator Barack Obama of Illinois remarking:

 In October with the World Series approaching and Tancredo's team the Colorado Rockies representing the National League, he decided to offer a bet with fellow candidate Mitt Romney whose team the Boston Red Sox were representing the American League.
 Tancredo proposed that he would drop out of the race if Boston won but only if Romney agreed to drop out if Colorado won.
 Luckily for Tancredo, the Romney campaign turned down the bet and Boston won the world series.